Introduction — A Human Story to Start

 Phase 3 — Specialization & Real-World Experience (1.5–4 years)

-Choose a specialization but remain fluent across the security stack.
+Goal:- Choose a specialization but remain fluent across the security stack.

-Common specialization tracks
+Common specialization tracks:-

 - Security Operations / SOC Analyst → Detection Engineer